mtndbs/HU_React_Final/README.md

   - run: npm Install at both Client and Server directories
     - Server port at 7800
     - React development port at 3000
-3 Start the development server at Server directory:  npm start 4 Open your browser and visit http://localhost:3000 to access the application.
+3 Start the development server at Server directory:  npm start.
+- Open your browser and visit http://localhost:3000 to access the application.

 License